Immunization Information Systems

 - Eliminate the need for and costs of coordinating point-to-point immunization record transfers between service providers.

-- Improve patient immunization rates and practice Healthcare Effectiveness Data and Information Set (HEDIS) scores, which may be tied to Pay for Performance (P4P) programs.
+- Improve patient immunization rates and Healthcare Effectiveness Data and Information Set (HEDIS) scores, which may be tied to Pay for Performance (P4P) programs.

-- Assist with patient reminders and recall efforts.
+- Enhance patient reminder and recall efforts.

 - Allow the patient immunization record, a core component of the pediatric medical history, to be truly portable and follow the patient regardless of service location by generating affordable, accurate records for patients, schools, and child care.